Not a rewards junkie? That’s OK

 The passion and dedication of credit card rewards junkies blow me away.

-While I carry several rewards cards, I don’t obsess over cash back and points and miles in the manner that junkies do.
+While I carry several rewards cards, I don’t obsess over cash back, points and miles in the manner that junkies do.
 If anything, I’m more of a passive devotee of rewards.

 Don’t get me wrong, though.
-I appreciate (and monitor) the rewards I receive from my travel cards: the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®*, Southwest Rapid Rewards® and United Club℠ Infinite cards for airline miles, and the Hilton Honors American Express® Card, the Marriott Bonvoy Brilliant™ American Express® and the World of Hyatt Credit Card for hotel points.
+I appreciate (and monitor) the rewards I receive from my travel cards: the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®*, a Southwest Rapid Rewards® card and the United Club℠ Infinite Card* for airline miles, and the Hilton Honors American Express® Card, the Marriott Bonvoy Brilliant™ American Express® and The World of Hyatt Credit Card* for hotel points.
 While I don’t track my miles and points in a spreadsheet or an app, I do a decent job of maximizing those rewards as a frequent traveler.

 Although I don’t qualify as a credit card rewards junkie, I do admit to being a card junkie.
 But that status probably wouldn’t save me from being kicked out of the Rewards Junkies Club for religiously figuring out the points and miles values for various transfer partners or religiously activating quarterly rewards categories.